-Out-of-Class Assignments: Approximately 2-4 hours per week/4 32-54 hours per semester on out of class assignments.
+Out-of-Class Assignments: Approximately 2-4 hours per week/4 32-54hours per semester on out of class assignments.
 As this course is lecture/discussion, nearly all the writing for the class is produced outside of class and is described below.
 Writing for this class includes, but is not limited to Essays, summaries, repsonses, research papers using secondary sources, take-home exams.
+As an Honors section1-2 hours per week may be devoted to meeting with instructor to discuss eading and working on Honors project.